Toloka/docs/en/guide/concepts/project-qa.md

 #### A small pool with 10% control tasks (good)

 There are 100 tasks in the pool, and 10 of them are control tasks (10%).
 Each suite contains 10 tasks, and 1 of them is a control task.
-Hence, each user can complete up to 100 suites
+Hence, each user can complete up to 100 suites.

+{% endcut %}

+{% endcut %}

 If there are few control tasks in the open pool, [add new control tasks](../troubleshooting/pool-setup.md#add-gs).

-#### What for
+{% cut "What for" %}

 In a large pool with few control tasks, a situation might occur when users who have completed a lot of tasks in the project stop getting new task suites.
 This happens when the Toloker completes all control tasks in the pool.

+{% endcut %}

 {% note info %}